piyushchhabra/corefin/README.md

 - Auditability and reporting features

 # Roadmap
-1. Completing the source available LMS software.
+1. Completing the open source core LMS software.
 2. Simplify your embedded finance stack by offering underwriting and hosting services
 3. Build out auditability and reporting features.